Looking for the best Carnival cruise tips and advice for your vacation?

 25. Don’t worry, you don’t need to learn another language for ports of call

 It can be intimidating going to a foreign country.
 After all, most people don’t speak a foreign language.
-The good news is that cruise ports in The Bahamas and Caribbean are built for tourism.
+The good news is that cruise ports in the Caribbean are built for tourism.

 Most people in ports speak English, so you don’t have to struggle through trying to speak another language.
 In addition, U.S. dollars are widely accepted.